kydance/kydance.github.io/posts/golang-GMP/index.md

 	alllink       *m // on allm
 	schedlink     muintptr
 	lockedg       guintptr
-	createstack   [32]uintptr // stack that created this thread, it&#39;s used for StackRecord.Stack0, so it must align with it. lockedExt     uint32      // tracking for external LockOSThread lockedInt     uint32      // tracking for internal lockOSThread nextwaitm     muintptr    // next m waiting for lock
+	createstack   [32]uintptr // stack that created this thread, it's used for StackRecord.Stack0, so it must align with it. lockedExt     uint32      // tracking for external LockOSThread lockedInt     uint32      // tracking for internal lockOSThread nextwaitm     muintptr    // next m waiting for lock